Hakham: In ancient times

-In the Old Testament the "wise man" was mostly depicted as a practical figure in varied contexts.
+In the Hebrew Bible, the "wise man" was mostly depicted as a practical figure in varied contexts.
 In Isaiah 40:20 a "wise craftsman" (haras hakam) builds an idol.
 Similarly, the leb-hakam or "skilled craftsmen" of Exodus 35 make the Tabernacle, it's lamps and oil, the anointing oil, the altar of burnt offering and its bronze gate, its utensils (all of them), and the woven vestments of Aaron and his sons.